flywheel-io/gears/spec/readme.md

 # Flywheel Gear Spec (v0.1)

-This document describes the structure and lifecycle of a Flywheel Gear.
+This document describes the structure of a Flywheel Gear.

 ## Structure & behavior of a gear

-A Flywheel gear is a tar file (.tar) of a container; the container must include certain special files.<br>
+A Flywheel gear is a tar file (.tar) of a container; the container must include a specific directory that contains two special files.<br>
 This tar file can be created from most common container tools (e.g., Docker).

 ## The base folder

-To be a Flywheel gear, the container in the tar file must include a specific folder : `/flywheel/v0`.
+To be a Flywheel gear, the container in the tar file must include a folder named: `/flywheel/v0`.
 All following references to folders are relative to this folder.

-The `/flywheel/v0` directory must contain two files:  `manifest.json` and `run`.
+The `/flywheel/v0` folder must contain two specific files

+   * `manifest.json`   - Describes critical properties of how the gear computes.
+   * `run`             - Describes how to execute the algorithm in the gear.

+The contents of these files are described here.

-### The manifest
+## The manifest

-Inside the `v0` folder, include a file called `manifest.json`.

-Here's an example manifest that takes a one dicom file.<br>
+Here's an example manifest.json that specifies a Flywheel gear that reads one dicom file as input and specifies one configuration parameter.
+The keys listed in this example are all required, unless marked otherwise.
+For other restrictions and required fields see [the manifest.json schema](manifest.schema.json).
+Follow [this link](http://json-schema.org) to learn more about JSON schema<br>

-Note, the `// comments` are not JSON syntax and cannot be included in a real manifest file:
+Note, the `// comments` shown below are not JSON syntax and cannot be included in a real manifest file.
 ```javascript
 {
 	// Computer-friendly name; unique for your organization